Donald O'Brien (actor)

-Donal "Donald" O'Brien (15 September 1930 – 29 November 2003) was an Irish film and television actor.
-In his near 40-year career, O'Brien appeared in dozens of stage performances and in more than 60 film and television productions.
+Donal Timothée O'Brien (15 September 1930 – 23 April 2018), commonly known as Donald O'Brien, was an Irish-French actor who appeared in dozens of film, stage, and television roles over a 40-year career.
+He was particularly known for his performances in Spaghetti Western films of the late-1960s and '70s, as well as later appearances in other Italian genre productions.

-O'Brien made his feature film debut in 1953 with Anatole Litvak's war drama Act of Love.
-He studied acting in Dublin and initially joined the Gate Theatre at age 19 before making the transition to film several years later.
-O'Brien's performance in The Train (1964), in which he played a Wehrmacht Feldwebel, led to his first break-out role in Grand Prix (1966) starring alongside James Garner and Eva Marie Saint.

-He was particularly known for his performances in the Spaghetti Western genre of the late-1960s and '70s, with memorable roles in Run, Man, Run (1968), Four of the Apocalypse (1975), Keoma (1976), Mannaja (1977) and Silver Saddle (1978), as well as later appearances in Italian horror, post-apocalyptic, and zombie films.
-In 1980, O'Brien suffered a head injury which left him in a coma for three days and partially paralysed.
-Though eventually recovering from his injuries, his mobility was significantly limited for the rest of his life.
-In spite of this, O'Brien continued to work for another decade in the Italian film industry, almost exclusively for directors Lucio Fulci and Joe D'Amato.
-His last years included supporting roles in The Name of the Rose (1986) and The Devil's Daughter (1991).

 Early life

 O'Brien was born in Pau, Pyrénées-Atlantiques in France on 15 September 1930.
 His Irish-born father had been a US Army cavalry officer and left the service after being wounded in the Spanish–American War.
 His father then returned to Ireland with the pension he received for his military service, sold the family farm and retired to the South of France where he eventually met and married an English governess.
 O'Brien's family moved around during the next few years before settling in the country's northern coast.
 During the Second World War, and the Nazi occupation of France, his family fled the country to Dublin, Ireland.
 It was during this period that one of O'Brien's brothers, among the dozen Irish volunteers serving in the Royal Air Force, was killed in action.

 Growing up, he was a great admirer of fellow Irishmen William Butler Yeats and Michael Collins, the French adventurer André Malraux, composer Maurice Ravel, the Italian artist Giorgio de Chirico, German boxer Max Schmeling, English actor Sir Laurence Olivier and especially handicapped Second World War ace Douglas Bader.